ENGLISH LANGUAGE (Cambridge IGCSE)

 What could this course lead to?

 Many Level 3 courses and jobs cannot be undertaken unless you have a Level 2 qualification in English, so this course is really important, regardless of what you might like to do later in life.
-Students who do not get a C or the equivalent in IGCSE English will always automatically do retakes in the Sixth Form, in line with government policy.
+Students who do not get a level 4 in IGCSE English will always automatically do retakes in the Sixth Form, in line with government policy.